 - The Hierarchy Upload is accessed from the Admin tab, this is managed by those holding the System Administrator role.

 - Then choose your .csv file from your saved location and click upload, the first thing the Hierarchy Upload does is to check for mandatory columns, correct column names, and file format.

 - If this is successful it will go to a dry run, and display the following message:

-- This is a background job, so you can carry on with other tasks, you can view progress on the Review jobs screen, accessible from the Admin tab or simply wait for email confirmation that the job has completed.
+- This is a background job, so you can carry on with other tasks.
+You can view the progress of the upload on the Review jobs screen, accessible from the Admin tab, or simply wait for email confirmation that the job has completed.

 Dry Run Completed

 - Once completed the Status will show as COMPLETE - SUCCESS or FAILED.
 If you get a FAILED status, don’t panic!
 Your Support Consultant can help you identify the issue and provide further guidance on what amendments will need to be made to your file.
 Your first upload is a learning tool to give you confidence to update yourself when needed.
-If you do ever come across any issues, you can always let us know via support.
+If you do ever come across any issues, you can always let us know by raising a support ticket.

 - To review the dry run job, or to check any errors from your hierarchy upload select Admin from the top main menu, then review jobs from the drop down menu.
 This will display past hierarchy upload jobs and their outcomes.
 The failures from the reports will also be shown.

 - The outcomes of the report can be generated to a report for you to identify the errors by selecting the 'Actions' option circled below and selecting: Export exemption report.

 - This report will help you identify the amendments needed to successfully upload your hierarchy.